isotopp/isotopp.github.io/content/posts/2022-12-27-meditations-on-quitting.md

 It says what your notice period is.

 The other one is unwritten.
-It is the unspoken agreement about the level of autonomy you have, the impact you can have, and the decisions you can be part of.
+It is the unspoken agreement about the level of autonomy you have, and the decisions you can be part of.
-It is the environment you work in and what challenges you are allowed to face, and what you can learn from.
+It is the environment you work in and what challenges you can learn from.
-It is the mission you are part of, and the things you build.
+It is about the things you build.

+"Autonomy, Mastery and Purpose"

 Working in IT, I always signed, and I always actually quit, because of this second contract.
 When it expires or is violated, it is time to actually leave.